uluarda/uluarda/README.md

 ## Hi there 👋
+I am Arda Ulu.
+I am a freshman at the Department of Computer Engineering at Bilkent University.

 <!--
 **uluarda/uluarda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.